soyoh/motion-android-volley/README.md

 # motion-android-volley

-**WORK IN PROGRESS** If you found this, and decide to use it, be aware that his is a POC/WIP and is still in progress, API might change.
+# **WORK IN PROGRESS**

+If you found this, and decide to use it, be aware that his is a POC/WIP and is still in progress, API might change.

 * Based on examples from RubyMotionSamples and other examples from the internet

 ## ToDo

 [] - Move to Gradle instead of jar (if possible)
+[] - helper methods to make requests
+[] - how to create listeners & callbacks

 ## Installation